Thomas de Cantilupe: Bishop of Hereford

 In 1274 Cantilupe attended the Second Council of Lyons and on 14 June 1275 he was appointed Bishop of Hereford, being consecrated on 8 September 1275.

 Cantilupe was now a trusted adviser of King Edward I and when attending royal councils at Windsor Castle or at Westminster he lived at Earley in Berkshire.
 Even when differing from the king's opinions, he did not forfeit his favour.

+Cantilupe asked special permission from Edward I to preach to the Jews of Hereford to convert them.
+Later, during the coin clipping crisis, where large numbers of Jews were targeted and accused of tampering with the currency, Cantilupe objected to the use of a converted Jew to investigate the charges.
+He then demanded that any unconverted Jews should be expelled from the Kingdom as “enemies of God and rebels against the faith” (inimici Dei et rebelles fidei), threatened to resign and broke down in tears.
+The King was reported to have capitulated to his demands.

 Cantilupe had a "great conflict" in 1290 with the "Red Earl", Gilbert de Clare, 7th Earl of Gloucester, 6th Earl of Hertford, concerning hunting rights in Malvern, Worcestershire, and a ditch dug by de Clare.
 The issue was settled by costly litigation.

 After the death in 1279 of Robert Kilwardby, Archbishop of Canterbury, a friend of Cantilupe's, and formerly his confessor, a series of disputes arose between him and John Peckham, the new archbishop.
 The disagreements culminated in Peckham excommunicating Cantilupe, who proceeded to Rome to pursue the matter with the pope.

 Death, burial, and canonization

+Cantilupe died at Ferento, near Orvieto, in Italy, on 25 August 1282, on his way to Rome.
+He is buried in Hereford Cathedral.
+His cult was swiftly established at Hereford, and his canonization was promoted by his protege, the next Bishop, Richard Swinefield.
+Miracles were recorded by 1283; however Cantilupe's dispute with Peckham continued to haunt him after his death, as Peckham was outraged that Cantilupe was being put forward as a saint, as Cantilupe was still excommunicated in his view, which would preclude him for consideration.

+Supporters of his cult included Edward I, who attended the ceremony to translate Cantilupe's body to its new position in 1287, seen as a step towards confirmation of his sainthood.
+Edward I is recorded as saying that he was keen "to have as a sympathetic patron in heaven him whom we had in our household on earth".